dykyi-roman/book-summary/README.md

 * Do not use go-to. http://david.tribble.com/text/goto.html#example-e-1

-* Repeat code is - OK, repeat logig is NOT ok.
+* Repeat code is - OK, repeat logig is NOT OK.
+Abstraction is reusible, code is not reusible (Marco Piveta)

-* The code must be checked a SOLID principle after code-review (Uncle Bob)

-* Code-review must be doing before manual test
+* The code must be checked a SOLID principle after code-review (Uncle Bob).
+Code-review must be doing before manual test

 * Object must be transfer for another layer using DTO (low coupling principle)

 * Talk with a Domain layer using CommandBus and talk with a UI layer using Query Bus.
 Comand => Handler (SRP)

-* Do not use a Traits

 * All class is final.
 All properti and method private by default.
+Follow the immutable state in your class (no setters)

 * Do not use a option dependencies, better put DI in controller.

 * Do not use a option swich param in function.
 Example: setActive($active = true)

+* Do not use a Fluent Interfaces.
+Becouse its difficult to maintainability and add new method. better usa a decorators

+* Do not use a Traits, Null variable